brotherjethro/Furnace_blower_controller/README.md

   * run for j out of every k minutes in winter

 (Summer is when cooling has been requested in the last week)

+An obvious complication is that the signals between the thermostat and the furnace are 24VAC.
+Be sure to see the circuit diagram for how this is handled.